 Eqn1.1

-log⁡
+β=R0γ

+Eqn1.2

+Generation Time=T2R0-1log⁡(2)

+Eqn1.3

 WAIFW Matrix and Modelling Transmission

-A “who acquires infection from whom” (WAIFW) matrix was created to describe infectious transmission between the three sub-populations (Table 3).
-The remainder population was split into three subgroups to explicitly model differences in contact/transmission between the subgroups.
+A “who acquires infection from whom” (WAIFW) matrix was created to describe transmission between the three sub-populations (Table M3).
+For the baseline scenario of 20/20/60, the remainder population was split into three subgroups, to explicitly model differences in contact/transmission between the remainder sub-population and the vulnerable/shielders.

-Remainder sub-populations were split in three sub-groups to give greater flexibility in the frequency dependent framework, enabling variation to be modelled in the transmission rates between different subpopulations, whilst, critically, maintaining a globally balanced R0.
-However, these three sub-groups are qualitatively identical and the sub-groups are being aggregating into a unified “remainder” population for the model output.
+Segregating the remainders into sub-groups allowed for greater flexibility in the frequency-dependent framework, enabling variation to be modelled in the transmission rates between different sub-populations, whilst, critically, maintaining a globally balanced and fixed R0 value throughout the model.
+However, the three remainder sub-groups are functionally identical, with homogenous mixing in the remainder sub-population assumed to occur and with β values being identical within/between the remainder sub-groups.

-Four values of β were used to parameterise the model: β1 describes transmission within and between the vulnerable and shielder subpopulations, β2 describes transmission between shielders and the remainder subpopulations, β3 describes transmission within the remainder subpopulations and β4 transmission between remainder and vulnerable subpopulations (Table M3).
+Four β values were used to parameterise the model: β1 describes transmission within/between the vulnerable and shielder subpopulations, β2 describes transmission between shielders and the remainder subpopulations, β3 describes transmission within the remainder subpopulations and β4 transmission between remainder and vulnerable subpopulations (Table M3).

 Table M3 – Generic WAIFW matrix used for the model and the transmission parameters β, which defines transmission between subpopulations